 showing that the hangars & runway remain in fine condition.

 A 4/6/12 aerial view looking southeast showed Youngstown Executive to remain mostly intact, with the exception of the removed T-hangars.

-In contrast to the 1994 photo, a different portion of the runway (further west) appeared to have been recently repaved, presumably for radio-controlled model aircraft flights.
+In contrast to the 1994 photo, a different portion of the runway (further west) has been recently repaved, for radio-controlled model aircraft flights.

 In the words of Gene Zeigler, "Much aviation history in Northeast Ohio is lost